jina-ai/finetuner/docs/notebooks/data_synthesis.md

 The cross encoder is then used to calculate a similarity between each query and its corresponding (dis)similar documents.

-Currently, we only support synthesis jobs for data in English, so when choosing a model you can just provide the `synthesis_models_en` object which contains the appropriate models for each of these tasks.
+Currently, we support synthesis jobs for data in English or Multilingual, so when choosing a model you can just provide the `synthesis_models_en` or `synthesis_model_multi` object which contains the appropriate models for each of these tasks.
 <!-- #endregion -->

 <!-- #region id="KXtNctnH50AI" -->